District council elections

 When are the next District Council Elections?

 The Council changed its electoral cycle in 2010 and now holds elections for all of its 48 seats every 4 years.
 This happened for the first time on 5th May 2011.
-All the councillors that were elected on 5th May 2011 will hold their seats until the next elections in 2015, unless they resign during that time.
+The next set of scheduled elections will be held in 2019, but by-elections may occur if a councillor resigns or vacates their seat before then.
 Details of any District Council vacancies can be found below, and details of any by-elections will appear on the relevant 'Elections' page for each year.

 Who is my District Councillor?